Ekpo-Emmanuel/wireframe-to-code/README.md

 ## 🚀 Overview

 Ai Pixel Code is an AI-powered application that transforms wireframes and design mockups into production-ready code.
-Using advanced AI technology, it analyzes your design images and generates clean, responsive code instantly, saving developers and designers countless hours of manual coding.
+Using AI, it analyzes your design images and generates clean, responsive code instantly, saving developers and designers countless hours of manual coding.

 ## ✨ Features